Gaia-X-Hub-Germany/IF-Identity-and-Attestation-Management/README.md

-## Implementation Forum "xyz"
+## Implementation Forum "Identity & Attestation Management"

 ### General Information

-This is the repository for the Data Space Implementation Forum "xyz", dealing with the DSSC Building Blocks A, B & C.
+This is the repository for the Data Space Implementation Forum "Identity & Attestation Management", dealing with the corresponding [DSSC Building Block](https://dssc.eu/space/BVE/357075352/Identity+and+Attestation+Management)

-We are currently meeting biweekly on x-days from hh:mm to hh:mm.
+We are currently meeting monthly on x-days from hh:mm to hh:mm.
 Reminders and invitations for new participants will be sent 1-2 days before the meetings.
 To receive invitations, [please register via this link](https://forms.gle/CUDio2n6nGhgM94X6) and select at least one of the building blocks above.
 You can propose agenda items by committing changes to the agenda below.
 [Please also join our Matrix channel](https://matrix.to/#/!PBADeZgSbpHlBoyEjE:matrix.org?via=matrix.org).

 This meeting depends on contributions from data space projects (i.e. YOU).
 Please contact [Gaia-X Hub Germany](mailto:gaia-x-begleitforschung@acatech.de) in advance to schedule an input.
 Contributions may be in the following form, but any othe interesting input regarding our IF topics are of course also welcome:
   - What is the context of the project?
 What is the main challenge regarding the building blocks above?